theblackwidower/MidnightStarshineBot/README.md

 If you don't have a bot token, you can get one here: [Discord Developers Portal](https://discordapp.com/developers/applications)

+While at the Developers Portal, you'll also need to enable all Privileged Gateway Intents.

 With that, add a new file in the bot's root folder named `.env`.
 (The dot at the beginning is very important.)

 This file should contain the following code: